lynnlangit/Hello-AWS-Data-Services/5_machine-learning/1_SageMaker/README.md

 #### SageMaker Edge Manager, Neo & Elastic Inference
 - Optimize custom models for edge devices, create and manage fleets
+- Use the SageMaker Neo API to compile machine learning models to optimize them for your choice of hardware targets
-- Run models with an efficient runtime, and monitor each model on each device.
+- Run models with an efficient runtime, and monitor each model on each device
-- Train machine learning models once, then run anywhere in the cloud and at the edge.
+- Train machine learning models once, then run anywhere in the cloud and at the edge
-- Speed up the throughput and decrease the latency of getting real-time inferences.
+- Speed up the throughput and decrease the latency of getting real-time inferences

 ---